 As permitted by Statement 123, the Company currently accounts for share-based payments to employees using Opinion 25's intrinsic value method and, as such, generally recognizes no compensation cost for employee stock options in its statement of operations.
 Accordingly, the adoption of Statement 123(R)'s fair value method will have a significant impact on the Company's reported results of operations, although it will have no impact on the Company's cash flows.
 The impact of adoption of Statement 123(R) cannot be predicted at this time because it will depend on levels of share-based payments granted in the future.
 However, had the Company adopted Statement 123(R) in prior periods, the impact of that standard would have approximated the impact of Statement 123 as described in the disclosure of pro forma net income and earnings per share in Note 2 to the Company's consolidated financial statements.
-Statement 123(R) also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow, rather than as an operating cash flow as required under current literature.
-This requirement will reduce net operating cash flows and increase net financing cash flows in periods after adoption.
-While the Company cannot estimate what those amounts will be in the future (because they depend on, among other things, when employees exercise stock options), the amount of operating cash flows recognized in both of the first quarters of 2004 and 2005 for such tax benefits was \$0.3 million.
+Statement 123(R) also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flows in periods after adoption.
+While the Company cannot estimate what those amounts will be in the future (because they depend on, among other things, when employees exercise stock options), the amount of operating cash flows recognized for the first nine months of 2004 and 2005 for such tax benefits was \$0.5 million and \$0.7 million, respectively.